tzolov/springboot-gemfire-jpa-atomikos/README.md

 # springboot-gemfire-jpa-atomikos
-Atomikos JTA provider as global transaction manager to coordinate GemFire/Geode cache transactions with JPA/JDBC (and/or JMS) transactions.
+Atomikos JTA provider as global transaction manager to coordinate GemFire/Geode cache transactions with JPA/JDBC and/or JMS resources.

 [Atomikos](https://github.com/atomikos/transactions-essentials) is light-weight (e.g. out-of-container), embeddable global transaction manager.
 Atomikos is JTA compliant and can be integrated with Gemfire/Geode to perform XA transaction across Geode,